From Nutmeg Beer to Beer with Nutmeg

 By Will Siss

 Reading this book in 2019 is a surreal experience.
-At least for close watches of the Connecticut brewery and beer scene.
-Published in 2015, Waterbury-American columnist and school teacher, Will Siss simply could not have foretold the near future back then.
+At least for close watchers of the Connecticut brewery and beer scene.
+Published in 2015, Waterbury-American columnist and school teacher Will Siss simply could not have foretold the near future back then.